kendarorg/PhpNuget/README.md

 	sudo service httpd restart

-This should be enough to let everything works.
+This should be enough to let everything works

 ### Notes for Apache on Windows